DOT Physical: Diabetes

 Thanks to the rapid advancement of technology, managing diabetes is more efficient and accurate than ever before.
 Continuous Glucose Monitors (CGMs) and smart insulin pens can provide real-time insights into blood sugar levels.
 For commercial drivers, these tools can be game-changers.
 Want to know about the FMCSA 30-Minute Break Rule?
 They allow you to anticipate and prevent potential blood sugar issues before they become critical, ensuring safety on the road.

-Furthermore, there are now apps that help track not just blood sugar but overall health, medication reminders, and more.
+Furthermore, apps now help track not just blood sugar but overall health, medication reminders, and more.
 Know about FMCSA Hours of Service Suspended topics.
 Leveraging these technological tools can make the journey of managing diabetes while on the road a tad bit easier.

 The Power of Community